 There was an interesting study published in the Journal of Strength and Conditioning Research, where researchers got two groups of trained men to lift weights for two months .

 Both groups did the squat and leg extension for their quads, for the same number of weekly sets.
-The only difference was in how often each muscle group was trained.
+The only difference was in how often the workouts were performed.

 The first group hit their legs once a week, while group two trained their legs twice a week.

 Statistically speaking there was no significant difference in results between the two groups.
-Whether the legs were trained once or twice a week, the amount of muscle growth was very similar.
+Whether the legs were trained once or twice a week, the gains were very similar.

-When the researchers looked at total volume load (sets x reps x weight) for the duration of the study, subjects training their legs twice a week ended up doing the most work.
+When the researchers looked at total volume load (sets x reps x weight) for the duration of the study, subjects doing leg exercises twice a week ended up doing the most work.

 Over a longer period of time, the increase in volume load with the higher training frequency may well lead to faster gains in size.